jakbutler/docker-ufrii-airprint/README.md

 ## Install on QNAP
 On a QNAP, install using the Create Container page of **ContainerStation**.
 Search for *ufrii* and select the image from the **Docker Hub** tab and click **Create**.
 Specify the desired name and set the **Command** to `/root/start-cups.sh`.
 Adjust CPU and Memory limits as desired, then click on **Advanced Settings >>** to specify the environment variable and volume mappings.
 Click **Create** when done.

+**Note**: Since QNAP runs its cwn instances of CUPS and avahi, it's recommended to set the network as Bridge and assign to a different Adapter / Virtual Switch than the main one.

 ## Versions
 + **2018-03-02:** Initial release.